Matezzzz/vulkan-3d-fluid-simulation/README.md

 ## Controls

 Use WASD to move the camera around, left shift to move the camera down, space to move it up.
-Q and E can be used to pause and unpause the simulation, R and F are used to enable/disable surface rendering.
+Q and E can be used to pause and resume the simulation, R and F are used to enable/disable surface rendering.

 ## Main ideas